OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: OmniEarth-Bench

 \subsection{Pipeline of Benchmark}

-OmniEarth-Bench stands out from existing multimodal understanding benchmarks with three key features: i) It is the first benchmark based on Earth observational data to comprehensively cover all six Earth spheres, with evaluation dimensions grounded in real-world needs and rigorously validated by domain experts. ii) It firstly introduces the cross-sphere evaluation dimensions in geoscience, enabling MLLMs to be tested on realistic, interdisciplinary Earth science cross-sphere tasks. iii) It firstly establishes the Chain-of-Thought (CoT) reasoning benchmark for geoscience, using expert-reviewed human annotations and cross-validation to assess CoT effectiveness in complex scientific reasoning. \FloatBarrier

 \textbf{Source Screening.} Our Benchmark comprises not only publicly available open-source datasets but also a significant portion of data manually extracted by experts from satellite imagery and raw observational sources.
-For example, Vegetation Monitoring uses satellite imagery from MODIS and expert-curated data from the Global Land Surface Satellite (GLASS), including Leaf Area Index, Fractional Vegetation Cover and Peak Vegetation Coverage Area.
+For example, Vegetation Monitoring uses satellite imagery from MODIS and expert-curated data from the Global Land Surface Satellite (GLASS), including Leaf Area Index, Fractional Vegetation Cover, and Peak Vegetation Coverage Area.
 Moreover, for the Eddy data in oceansphere, the chlorophyll (CHL) data used in this study were obtained by applying the OCI empirical algorithm to Level-2 data acquired by the Geostationary Ocean Color Imager I (GOCI) aboard the Oceanography and Meteorology Satellite (COMS).
-After careful selection and integration, we compiled a comprehensive dataset covering 33 different data modalities across all Earth spheres.
-Tab.\ref{tab:data} is a summary of the data sources used for each Earth sphere, with detailed data organization and construction procedures presented in the appendix.
+After careful selection and integration, we compiled a dataset originating from 33 distinct data sources spanning all Earth spheres.
+It is crucial to clarify that \textit{33 data sources} refers to the raw data origins, not 33 different input modalities (e.g., individual spectral bands or 1D signals).
+To ensure fair evaluation, domain experts processed all data into MLLM-compatible formats, applying specific strategies tailored to the data characteristics of each sphere.
+This process prioritized the native data structure; for instance, multi-spectral data was converted into multiple single-channel grayscale images to avoid a dependency on potentially misleading RGB visualizations.
+Tab.\ref{tab:data} is a summary of the data sources used for each Earth sphere, with detailed data organization and construction procedures presented in the Appendix~\ref{app-sec1}.